Volodymyr-Storozhuk/horizon-extended/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Volodymyr-Storozhuk/horizon-extended-blue/blob/main/LICENSE.md) file for details

 ## Changelog